LouisPwr/CarpeDeam/README.md

       make -j 4 && make install
       export PATH="$(pwd)/bin/:$PATH"

-If you want the program to be permanently available, you can add the **full path to the CarpeDeam** binary to your .bashrc file.
+If you want the program to be permanently available, you can add the **full path to the carpedeam** binary to your .bashrc file.
 Don't forget to source it afterward.
 Open your ~/.bashrc and add the following line anywhere:

       export PATH="/home/path/to/carpedeam/build/bin:$PATH"